thunderbird89/esf/stories/story-knock-knock.md

 > "Viper-One, splash two.
 Hell Ravens, I count three more bombers still active.
 Let's clean this up."

-Major Tanaka—"Okuu"—led her Japanese squadron in a coordinated strike on a bomber that had managed to gain some separation from the pack.
+Major Tanaka - "Okuu" - led her Japanese squadron in a coordinated strike on a bomber that had managed to gain some separation from the pack.
 Sixteen Talons, firing in sequence, overwhelming the bomber's point defense through sheer volume of fire.
 The bomber lasted three seconds before its shields failed and multiple plasma lances found critical systems.

 > "Hell Raven Lead, that's four down.
 Five.
 Six."